 In 1959, Eyre returned to Winnipeg to accept a part-time appointment at the University of Manitoba’s School of Art.
 In 1960, he became a full-time instructor, a position he held until his retirement in 1992.

-For more than five decades Eyre has produced an incredible body of work comprised of paintings, sculptures and drawings.
-Most commonly known for his paintings, Eyre has painted figurative work, still lifes, personal mythologies, figure silhouette/landscapes, portraits, and panoramic landscapes.
+For more than five decades Eyre produced an incredible body of work of paintings, sculptures and drawings.
+Most commonly known for his paintings, Eyre painted figurative work, still lifes, personal mythologies, figure silhouette/landscapes, portraits, and panoramic landscapes.

-Ivan Eyre is considered a living national treasure.
-Eyre was elected a member of the Royal Canadian Academy in 1974.
-He received the Queen’s Silver and Gold Jubilee medals, the University of Manitoba Alumni Jubilee award, and the Order of Manitoba.
+Eyre was elected a member of the Royal Canadian Academy in 1974 and subsequently received the Queen’s Silver and Gold Jubilee medals, the University of Manitoba Alumni Jubilee award, and the Order of Manitoba.